epatnor/Murmaid/README.md

 1. **Clone this repository**

-⚠️ On first run, Murmind will automatically download and set up Dia (~6 GB).
+⚠️ On first run, Murmaid will automatically download and set up Dia (~6 GB).
 Make sure you have a stable internet connection.

 ```bash
 git clone https://github.com/epatnor/murmind.git